Tayler Sheahan, PhD

 Read more about my career path and scientific interests in this interview.

 How are pain and itch signals from the skin integrated and processed within the spinal cord?

 Pain and itch are distinct sensations—How are they differentially encoded within the nervous system?
 Which molecules and neurons are involved?

 Are the traits of neurons that detect pain and itch evolutionarily conserved?

 Can we identify specific subpopulations of spinal neurons that can be targeted to treat chronic pain or chronic itch disorders?

-To address these questions and more, I use combination of innovative genetic tools, behavioral methods, and cutting-edge approaches for spinal neural circuit dissection.
+To address these questions and more, I use combination of innovative genetic tools, behavioral methods, and cutting-edge imaging approaches to tease apart spinal neural coding.